muravjov/vkompililo/README.md

   http://new.bombono.org/download/revo/REVO_Eksplika.zip
   (not to make a mistake I copied url from a letter of mobile email client)
 - press ОК => the dictionary is downloading and being activated, you try to use it

+If you have a problem while installing a dictionary:
+- when applicable ColorDict should be updated to version 4.3.0 (or higher)
+- if the algorithm above doesn't work, then you should download dictionary arсhive manually to computer, unarchieve it, connect phone to the computer and transfer the folder with the dictionary to the phone in the folder "dictdata"
+- sometimes it's useful to reindex installed dictionaries on the phone: Settings => Apps => find ColorDict in the list => Force stop & Clear data => rerun ColorDict again
+- try use GoldenDict instead of ColorDict

 Links to REVO dictionaries are below (to the right - word count in a dictionary, not article' count)